 Sr. No. On completing the course, the students will be able to: CO1 Understand the concept of Nuclear two body problem by considering a deuteron, basic concepts underlying nuclear forces and exchange nature of nuclear forces.
 CO2 Easily understand the concept underlying liquid drop model, shell model, collective model, Nillson model and Bohr- Wheelar theory of nuclear fission.
 CO3 Study nuclear decays and detailed understanding of Fermi theory of beta decay, gamma decay, multipole radiations and selection rules.
-CO4 Let the student know about Nuclear reaction cross section , types of reactions, Q value and conservation laws governing nuclear reactions.
+CO4 Let the student know about Nuclear reaction cross section, types of reactions, Q value and conservation laws governing nuclear reactions.
 CO5 Easily understand direct and compound nuclear reactions, partial wave analysis of nuclear reaction cross section and Breit- wigner one level dispersion.

 M.Sc.
-Physics (Under the Honours Scheme) Semester-III MHP-535 CONDENSED MATTER PHYSICS LAB-II
+Physics Semester-III PHY-535 CONDENSED MATTER PHYSICS LAB-II

-Max.
+Teaching Hours (per week): 6 Total Credits: 3 Credits LTP: 003 Max.
 Marks: 100 (Practical Marks: 75+ Internal Assessment: 25)

-- I. The distribution of marks is as follows: Max.
-Marks: 75+25 (Internal Assessment) - i) One experiment 30 Marks - ii) Brief Theory 15 Marks - iii) Viva-Voce 15 Marks - iv) Record (Practical file) 15 Marks - II.
+I. The distribution of marks is as follows: Max.
+Marks: 75+25 (Internal Assessment) i) One experiment 30 Marks

+II.
 There will be one sessions of 3 hours duration.
-The paper will have one session and will consist of 8 experiments out of which an examinee will mark 6 experiments and one of these is to be allotted by the external examiner. - III.
-Number of candidates in a group for practical examination should not exceed 12. - IV.
+The paper will have one session and will consist of 8 experiments out of which an examinee will mark 6 experiments and one of these is to be allotted by the external examiner.

+III.
+Number of candidates in a group for practical examination should not exceed 12.

+IV.
 In a single group no experiment be allotted to more than three examinee in any group.